wwfyde/dify-docs/en/tutorials/tool-configuration/searxng.md

 # SearXNG
 SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.
-Dify has implemented the interface to access the SearXNG, so you can use it directly in Dify. followings are steps to integrate SearXNG in Dify.
+MoLook has implemented the interface to access the SearXNG, so you can use it directly in MoLook. followings are steps to integrate SearXNG in MoLook.

 ## 1. Install SearXNG using Docker
 ```